|Frazzini||Emiliano Frazzini||Lucrezia Carlini||Benilda Frazzini||DiVecchia||Site Home|

 Find-a-grave listings for Dawson Cemetery

-Ernest Carlini (son of Carmine Carlini and Maria Carmina diTella, born 1916)This is a very good book that gives a feeling for what it was like to live and work in Dawson.
+Ernest Carlini (son of Carmine Carlini and Maria Carmina diTella, born 1916, died 1999)This is a very good book that gives a feeling for what it was like to live and work in Dawson.
 It forgoes facts and figures to concentrate on stories from the residents of Dawson.

 Arthur diLorenzo (son of Domenico and Maria Colaianni, born 1912, Aguilar, Colorado, died 1997)

 Sabina diLorenzo Cericola Faba (daughter of Domenico and Maria Colaianni, born 1906, Duluth, Minnesota, died 2003, Albuquerque, NM)

 Emily Palumbo McIntyre (daughter of Domenico Palumbo and Maria Capone, born 1922, died 2009)

 Laura Palumbo Stratton (daughter of Domenico Palumbo and Maria Capone, born 1916, died 2012)

 Sara Palumbo Wilson (daughter of Domenico Palumbo and Maria Capone, born 1918, celebrated her 100th birthday in 2018)

 Alice diLorenzo Howard (daughter of Domenico and Maria Colaianni, born 1930, Dawson, New Mexicom died 1994)